leeychee/interactive-sh/README.md

 > quit
 ```

-quit OR exit will quit the session.
+"quit" will quit the session.